microsoft/vscode-webview-ui-toolkit/src/data-grid/README.md

 The `grid-template-columns` attribute can be applied to either the `<vscode-data-grid>` or `<vscode-data-grid-row>` component and can be used to define the width of each column in either all rows or a given row.

 Each row of a data grid is rendered using CSS Grid layout.
-As a result, the value passed to the `grid-template-columns` attribute of these components can be the same as a the `grid-template-columns` CSS Grid property (i.e. `grid-template-columns="1fr 1fr 1fr 1fr"`).
+As a result, the value passed to the `grid-template-columns` attribute can be the same as the `grid-template-columns` CSS Grid property (i.e. `grid-template-columns="1fr 1fr 1fr 1fr"`).

-By default the data grid automatically sets the width of each column to `"1fr"`.
+Starting in toolkit `v0.9.2`, the data grid automatically sets the width of each column to `"1fr"` so they take equal width within the data grid container.

 **Differences Between Components**